NOBEL PEACE PRIZE LAUREATE

 of current scientific thinking so avant-garde that it makes Jack Sarfatti

-look like the Establishment.
+look like a member of the Establishment.
 Quantum Tantra proposes to contact Nature not

 by mere observation but in embarrassingly direct ways.
 Herbert's imaginative